 The Alps stretch almost the entire length of the country, only petering out just before they reach Vienna.
-Which means the mountains aren’t that far away.
+Which means the mountains aren’t that far away from the city.

 Vienna even has a “local” ski resort: Semmering is close enough to make a day’s skiing a reality, and you can still be back in time for dinner.